We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 While a few of the best belt sanders have pressure indicators, most rely on user control.
 If material isn’t being removed as quickly as expected, more pressure can be applied, but this should be done progressively.

-STEP 3: Check progress frequently.
+Step 3: Check your progress frequently.

 Using a Belt Sander for Stationary Sanding

-STEP 1: Assemble and set the belt sander in place.
+Step 1: Assemble and set the belt sander in place.

 Benchtop belt sanders may need some minor assembly.
 In addition to fitting the belt, the table and miter guide often need to be bolted in place.
 This is not complicated, and should only take a few minutes.

-STEP 2: Use the correct workpiece presentation.
+Step 2: Use the correct workpiece presentation.

 Always work against the direction of belt travel.
 This provides maximum control, and prevents the belt snatching the workpiece out of the hands.
 When using the sanding disk, rest the piece on the table, on the downward (clockwise) side of rotation.
 This prevents the danger of it being thrown into the air.